LukasMazl/NicSpeedyModule/README.md

 ### Flags description
-This module allows to access to interface flags, which could be used for determining whather is interface up or whather support multicast etc...
+This module allows to access to interface flags, which could be used for determining whether is interface up or whether support multicast etc...

     Device flags
     IFF_UP            Interface is running.